Scuba diving in North Ari Atoll (Maldives)

 Page Contents

-I stayed at the Ellaidhoo Maldives Resort by Cinnamon in North Ari Atoll.
-The resort has its own diving centre and all the dives that I did while staying in Maldives were through that in-house diving centre ‘Dive and Sail’.
+During my stay in the Maldives, I chose the Ellaidhoo Maldives Resort by Cinnamon in North Ari Atoll as my accommodation.
+This resort has its diving center, and all the incredible dives I undertook during my Maldivian sojourn were facilitated through their in-house diving facility known as ‘Dive and Sail.’

 Dive Site 1: House Reef (North Ari Atoll)